 Sign Language interpreters, Assistive Listening Devices, or other auxiliary aids and/or services may be provided upon request.
 To ensure availability, you are advised to make your request at least 72-hours prior to the meeting you wish to attend.
-Due to difficulties in securing Sign Language Interpreters, five or more business day notice is strongly recommended.
+Due to difficulties in securing sign language interpreters, a five (5) or more business day notice is strongly recommended.

 To request an accommodation for any of the Library's programs, services, or activities, please inform the Library Branch Manager of your accommodation request.
 You may also contact the Library Human Resources Office at 213-228-7430.

 If you cannot travel to a Los Angeles Public Library branch to checkout and return library materials, you may apply for a Homebound library card.
 With this card, you may choose a friend or neighbor to pick-up and return library materials for you.

 If you would like to receive an application for a Homebound library card or need additional information about this service, contact your local branch libraryor call (213) 228-7540, or click here for an application which you can print out and mail in.

 TDD access for hearing impaired individuals to the Los Angeles Public Library can be obtained by dialing 213-228-7096 or 877-488-HEAR (4327).
 Library staff will respond to inquiries about library activities and services and provide quick answers to requests for basic information.

 To obtain information by e-mail use Central Library’s InfoNow e-mail Service Form.
 The InfoNow staff will respond to your question within 48 hours, excluding weekends.• Fax